BLaZeKiLL/Reactor/README.md

 > - OS X: /Users/\<user>/Library/Application Support/\<yourAppName>/Cache

 Run `require('devtron').install()` in electons consolse once to add devtron extension

+## Starting

+Run `yarn start` to serve the react app on localhost:4200 and start electron to load using http alowing hot reload for react

+Run `nx serve react` to just serve react

+Run `yarn run electron:start:dev` to start electron in http mode

+## Building

+Run `yarn run build:electron` to do a development build of electron

+Run `yarn run build:web` to do a development build of react, also changin base href

+Run `yarn run build:dev` to do a development build of react and electron

+Run `yarn run build:prod` to do a production build of react and electron

+> after build of react postbuild.js is executed which chages react script import types from 'module' to 'text/javascript' in the build index.html as file protocol doeen't supply MIME type causing error with electron

+## Production

+Run `yarn run electron:start:prod` to do a production build of react and electron and start electon in file mode to load react built files

+Run `yarn run electron:start` to just build and start electron in file mode

+## Packaging

+[electron-builder](https://www.electron.build/) is used for packaging and it's config can be found in electron-builder.json

+runtime dependencies should be added to dependecies array in package .json as they will be added to the final package, devDependencies won't be added

+also electron-builder.json can be used to ignore and include specific files for the build

+Run `yarn run package:<platform>` to package built files for the given platform

+Run `yarn run electron:<platform>` to do a production build of react and electron and package for the given platform

 ## Adding capabilities to your workspace